QUALITY AND HISTORY

 - A special rival of Cirò is the MELISSA DOC.
 Its zone is located south of Cirò and it is a wine of similar style, though not with the same fame.
 The mixture of grapes of this region mainly comes from the Gaglioppo and Greco nero (Black grape), with some scent of the white wine grapes Greco bianco, Malvasia bianca and Trebbiano.

-SMAF LTD is a supplier and an intermediator and has vision and mission as a Society for Authentic Mediterranean Food (S.M.A.F.).
+SMAF LTD is a supplier, who has vision and mission as a Society for Authentic Mediterranean Food (S.M.A.F.).
 Therefore, SMAF LTD deals with all the wines labelled in Calabrian DOCs, first of all the classic CIRO’ DOC and the nearby area of MELISSA DOC, but we have strong business relationships with all main producers of SAVUTO, VERBICARO, GRECO DI BIANCO, DONNICI and POLLINO.